Declaring your app as accessible

 If you have built and tested your app for accessibility, you can indicate that by checking the Accessibility checkbox on the Selling details page.

-When you declare an app as accessible, it becomes discoverable to users who are looking for accessible apps.
-Users who have selected Make it easier to find apps that include accessibility features in their Windows Store Preferences can filter apps by selecting the Accessible filter in the Windows Store search.
+When you declare an app as accessible, it becomes discoverable to users who are specifially looking for accessible apps.
+Users who have selected Make it easier to find apps that include accessibility features in their Windows Store Preferences will only see apps that have been declared as accessible when using the Windows Store search functionality.

 To declare your app as accessible, you must have already done the following before you submit your app to the Windows Store: